stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 3 reasons:

-1 - for many (or most) employees, it will feel like a tracking or accountability tool.
+1 - for many (or most) employees, it will feel like just another tracking or accountability tool.
 As brilliant as OKRs are, if you do that, employees will hate it.

 2 - go for next gen tech that allows you to: a) evolve the strategy tree to a 12 to 36 month horizon; b) evolve the strategy tree, whilst at the same time executing monthly or quarterly OKRs; and c) tie together execution of strategy + OKRs + daily work, in one digital workspace (thereby achieving [Ray Dalio's radical transparency](https://stratappsaas.com/blog/radical-transparency/ "Ray Dalio's radical transparency"), with just the right amount of structure and context)